snayfach/UHGV-classifier/README.md

 ## Citation

-If you use UHGV-classify in your research, please cite both the software and the underlying publication:
+If you use the UHGV-classifier in your research, please cite both the software and the underlying publication:

 **Software:**
 Coming soon